uptycslabs/terraform-google-gcp-integration/README.md

 * The user account should have access to the GCP project for perform operation.
 * Service account or user credentials with the following privileged roles must be used to provision the resources of this module:

-  * To manage multiple projects & folders User/Principal need to provision below resourcemanager roles.
+  * To manage multiple projects & folders User/Principal need to provision below roles in organization label.
     * projectCreator
-    * Organization Administrator
     * Folder Admin

-  * For other resources User/Principal need to provision below IAM roles .
-    * Organization Administrator
-    * Service Account Admin
     * IAM Workload Identity Pool Admin
-    * Project IAM Admin

 ## 2. Install terraform